 Unlike the battery-powered iFi hip-dac (above), this USB-only desktop DAC takes power from the computer that’s connected to it.
 It's still very portable, though, and you can still use this paperback-sized device in the garden, in a cafe, on the train... wherever you take your laptop.

 Despite the budget price, the iFi can handle PCM files up to 384kHz and DSD256 files.
 And it can also decode MQA, which is impressive in this price bracket.

 It sounds great, easily outperforming the sound card in a typical laptop and lending plenty of authority and weight to your favourite tracks.
 For the money, the Zen DAC is up there with the best at this price and a great headphone amplifier for those on a tight budget.

-Eight grand sounds like a lot of money - and indeed it is - but if you're one of the lucky few with a huge budget, then you should definitely get to know DAVE.
-It is quite simply the best DAC money can buy, despite the fact that setting it up is not as straightforward as it could be (Chord hasn't seen fit to label any of the ports).
+This is a lot of money to spend on a headphone amp, but if you're one of the lucky few with a huge budget, then you should definitely get to know DAVE.
+It is quite simply the best DAC money can buy.

 But there's a steep learning curve.
 For some reason, Chord has opted not to label any of the ports, which makes setting it up anything but straightforward.